-Lanikai Pillbox Hike Hike on the east coast of Oahu finishes on top of the ridge at old military pillboxes facing out towards the ocean where the sun will rise.
-Its easily my favorite sunset spot on Oahu, Hawaii.
+Lanikai Pillbox Hike on the east coast of Oahu finishes on top of the ridge at old military pillboxes facing out towards the ocean where the sun will rise.
+It’s easily my favorite sunrise spot on Oahu, Hawaii.

 HOW TO GET TO LANIKAI PILLBOX HIKE ON OAHU